 Holiday videos also lend themselves readily to the eyes of children as it is simple to include characters children enjoy.
 The most valuable task will be to show children the fun that they can have while learning about Jesus.

 Catching the attention of members of the congregation of all ages and helping them to enjoy what the church has to offer is going to ensure they stay interested.
 The younger generation has grown up with video, commercials, and now YouTube and Facebook.
 They have learned to respond to video presentations.
 Make sure your church is speaking their learned language.

 Final Thoughts About These Church Video Announcement Ideas

 I know that this isn’t a bullet point list of church video announcement ideas.
-Instead I hope I have stirred your creative juices and given you what you need to come up with your own ideas instead.
+Instead, I hope I have stirred your creative juices and given you what you need to come up with your thoughts instead.